-Life’s milestones – college graduation, a new job, wedding, a significant birthday, parenthood – often leave us reflecting about our goals and thinking about achieving our best selves.
+Life’s milestones – college graduation, a new job, wedding, a significant birthday, parenthood – often leave us reflecting on our goals and thinking about achieving our best selves.
 It’s also a good time for considering LASIK eye surgery.

 Getting married?
 You want to look and feel your best.
 Or if you are embarking on a new travel adventure, you want to be unencumbered to be open to every new experience.
 Are you one of the millions of Americans who manage your eyesight every day with glasses and contacts to correct your vision for your daily lifestyle?
 If so, you’re likely to think about LASIK or another laser vision correction procedure as you approach one of these life’s milestones.

 But are life’s milestones the best time for considering LASIK eye surgery?
-For people dealing with nearsightedness, farsightedness and astigmatism –blurry vision – this is an important question.
+For people dealing with nearsightedness, farsightedness, and astigmatism –blurry vision – this is an important question.
 They know that LASIK, which uses laser technology to reshape the cornea, offers a permanent way to improve their vision.
-Prescription eye glasses or contact lenses, however, only temporarily bring life into focus by putting another lens in front of or in the eye.
+Prescription eyeglasses or contact lenses, however, only temporarily bring life into focus by putting another lens in front of or in the eye.